 Concerning Ole T. Nystel's individual experience, he said:

-Negro Mack had been to the home of his former master, Mr. Gentry, who lived where Gentry's Mill is today, and had gone about ten or twelve miles toward his home, on Meridian Creek, in Bosque County, when the Indians who had Ole Nystel, murdered him.
-Negro Mack was driving a yoke of oxen, and had corn and bacon in his wagon.
+African Mack had been to the home of his former master, Mr. Gentry, who lived where Gentry's Mill is today, and had gone about ten or twelve miles toward his home, on Meridian Creek, in Bosque County, when the Indians who had Ole Nystel, murdered him.
+African Mack was driving a yoke of oxen, and had corn and bacon in his wagon.

-The savages went a short way further, and murdered Negro Clint while he was horse-hunting near the Twin Mountains, in Hamilton County.
+The savages went a short way further, and murdered African Clint while he was horse-hunting near the Twin Mountains, in Hamilton County.

 The Indian then took Ole Nystel, perhaps, through Hamilton County into Comanche, Eastland, Callahan, Shackelford, Jones, and to the Double Mountains in Stonewall County.
 On the tip-top of these mountains the wild men picked up some guns, spears, tents, and perhaps other articles they had left.
 After picking up these articles, the Indians went a few miles further, and camped for the night.
 For five days the warriors had traveled, and this was the first time they camped.
 Can you imagine the torture, torment, and agony of Ole Nystel, who with his badly wounded knee, was forced to ride for five days, most of the time on a poor horse that had a high backbone.
 Ole Nystel said: